kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/bootstrap-config.md

 ### BootstrapConfig: initialization completed

-Each BootstrapConfig MUST report when the the bootstrap data secret is fully provisioned (initialization) by setting `status.ready` in the BootstrapConfig resource.
+Each BootstrapConfig MUST report when the bootstrap data secret is fully provisioned (initialization) by setting `status.ready` in the BootstrapConfig resource.

 ```go